-Immediately following the closing of this offering, our authorized capital stock will consist of shares of common stock, \$ par value per share, and shares of undesignated preferred stock, \$ par value per share.
+Immediately following the closing of this offering, our authorized capital stock will consist of 100,000,000 shares of common stock, \$0.0001 par value per share, and 10,000,000 shares of undesignated preferred stock, \$0,0001 par value per share.

-Assuming the automatic conversion of all shares of our convertible preferred stock and all of our convertible promissory notes outstanding as of the date of this prospectus, which conversion will occur immediately upon the closing of this offering, there are shares of our common stock outstanding and no shares of our preferred stock outstanding as of the date of this prospectus.
+Assuming (i) a forward stock split to be effected upon the effectiveness of the registration statement of which this prospectus forms a part at a ratio of 7.1-for-1, and (ii) the automatic conversion of all shares of our convertible preferred stock and convertible promissory notes outstanding as of the date of this prospectus, which conversion will occur immediately upon the closing of this offering, there are 10,557,134 shares of our common stock outstanding and no shares of our preferred stock outstanding as of the date of this prospectus, based on the initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus).

-As of the date of this prospectus, we had stockholders of record.
+As of the date of this prospectus, we had 11 stockholders of record.